Gaj Yatra: Elephant Corridor Preservation - India

 Are elephants really the largest living land animals?

 Yes, the African and Asian elephants are the largest living land animals.
 Specifically, the African savannah elephant is the largest species.
-Males can stand up to 4 metres (13 feet) tall at the shoulder.
+Males can stand up to four metres (13 feet) tall at the shoulder.

 What is the smallest elephant?